smtp

 Not everyone has an email.

-Once a businesswoman has proudly shown me a dumbphone and told me that she does not have a personal email, only a corporate one.
+A businesswoman once proudly shown me a dumbphone and said that she does not have a personal email, only a corporate one.
 That persuaded me for a while, until I learned that her husband was prosecuted for money laundering around the same time.
-So yes, not everyone has email, but those who don't a few and have very good reasons.
+So yes, not everyone has email, but those who don't are few and they have very good reasons.

 Email is unsecure